pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg bool linear: Save a linearised version of the document.
 This option creates a file format for improved performance when read via internet connections.
 Excludes "incremental".

       :arg bool pretty: Prettify the document source for better readability.

-      :arg bool decrypt: Save a decrypted copy (the default).
-If false, the resulting PDF will be encrypted with the same password as the original.
-Ignored for non-encrypted files.
+PDF objects will be reformatted to look like the default output of :meth:`Document._getXrefString`.

+      :arg int permissions: .. versionadded:: 1.16.0 Set the desired permission levels.
+See :ref:`PermissionCodes` for possible values.
+Default is granting all.

+      :arg int encryption: .. versionadded:: 1.16.0 Set the desired encryption method.
+See :ref:`EncryptionMethods` for possible values.

+      :arg str owner_pw: .. versionadded:: 1.16.0 Set the document's owner password.

+      :arg str user_pw: .. versionadded:: 1.16.0 Set the document's user password.

     .. method:: saveIncr()

       PDF only: saves the document incrementally.
-This is a convenience abbreviation for ``doc.save(doc.name, incremental=True)``.
+This is a convenience abbreviation for ``doc.save(doc.name, incremental=True, encryption=PDF_ENCRYPT_KEEP)``.

-    .. caution:: A PDF may not be encrypted, but still be password protected against changes -- see the ``permissions`` property.
-Performing incremental saves while ``permissions["edit"] == False`` can lead to unpredictable results.
-Save to a new file in such a case.
-We also consider raising an exception under this condition.

-    .. method:: searchPageFor(pno, text, hit_max=16, quads=False)

-       Search for ``text`` on page number ``pno``.
-Works exactly like the corresponding :meth:`Page.searchFor`.
-Any integer ``-inf < pno < len(doc)`` is acceptable.

-    .. method:: write(garbage=0, clean=False, deflate=False, ascii=False, expand=0, linear=False, pretty=False, decrypt=True)
+    .. method:: write(garbage=0, clean=False, deflate=False, ascii=False, expand=0, linear=False, pretty=False, encryption=PDF_ENCRYPT_NONE, permissions=-1, owner_pw=None, user_pw=None)

       PDF only: Writes the **current content of the document** to a bytes object instead of to a file like ``save()``.
 Obviously, you should be wary about memory requirements.
 The meanings of the parameters exactly equal those in :meth:`save`.
-Cpater :ref:`FAQ` contains an example for using this method as a pre-processor to `pdfrw <https://pypi.python.org/pypi/pdfrw/0.3>`_.
+Chater :ref:`FAQ` contains an example for using this method as a pre-processor to `pdfrw <https://pypi.python.org/pypi/pdfrw/0.3>`_.

+      .. versionchanged:: 1.16.0

       :rtype: bytes
       :returns: a bytes object containing the complete document data.

+    .. method:: searchPageFor(pno, text, hit_max=16, quads=False)

+       Search for ``text`` on page number ``pno``.
+Works exactly like the corresponding :meth:`Page.searchFor`.
+Any integer ``-inf < pno < len(doc)`` is acceptable.

     .. index::
        pair: from_page; Document.insertPDF args